ksefcovic/CYBR4580/ProgressReports.md

 *

 Dylan
-* Working on research for how to get a GPS coordinate for the DeviceFinder class - Started looking at the android.location.Location class to gain an understanding for where long and lat can be accessed
+* Working on research for how to get a GPS coordinate for the DeviceFinder class - Started looking at the android.location.Location class to gain an understanding of where long and lat can be accessed

 Aaron
 * Created the DeviceFinder class and inserted the call to it at the end of ConnectivityService.makeDefault()